 TASIL relies on the power of real-time marketing and Big Data itself.
 It knows well that data is the fundament, context is the key and that cutting-edge technology is crucial to tie it all together in order to uplift your customers.
 TASIL helps marketers prepare the most relevant and effective advertising campaigns.
 It analyses the Big Data and makes the best possible use of it, so that you do not have to worry about doing it yourself and just enjoy taking advantage of the benefits of proper utilization of large data.

-TASIL created also segments based on customers behavior, based on Big Data processing and analysis as well, and these are: frequent shopper, car seeker, house seeker, sports fan, music fan, fitness fan, fashion fan and tech fan.
+TASIL created also segments based on customers’ behaviour, based on Big Data processing and analysis as well, and these are frequent shoppers, car seekers, house seekers, sports fans, music fans, fitness fans, fashion fans and tech fans.
 Segments can be used jointly or separately from filters and they allow even more precise campaign targeting.
 It is Big Data and its analysis that allows TASIL to be always right!